hdmf-dev/hdmf-schema-language/source/description.rst

 .. code-block:: yaml

     # Group specification
     -   name: Optional fixed name for the group.
-A group must either have a unique data_type or a unique, fixed name.
+A group must either have a unique data type or a unique, fixed name.
         default_name: Default name for the group
         doc: Required description of the group
-        data_type_def: Optional new data_type for the group
+        {{ data_type_def }}: Optional new data type for the group
-        {{ data_type_inc }}: Optional data_type the group should inherit from
+        {{ data_type_inc }}: Optional data type the group should inherit from
         quantity: Optional quantity identifier for the group (default=1).
         linkable: Boolean indicating whether the group is linkable (default=True)
         attributes: Optional list of attribute specifications describing the attributes of the group
-        datasets: Optional list of dataset specifications desribing the datasets contained in the group
+        datasets: Optional list of dataset specifications describing the datasets contained in the group
         links: Optional list of link specification describing the links contained in the group
-        groups: Optional list of group specifciations describing the sub-groups contained in the group
+        groups: Optional list of group specifications describing the sub-groups contained in the group

 The key/value pairs that make up a group specification are described in more detail next in Section :numref:`sec-group-spec-keys`.

 .. _sec-group-spec-keys: